mvpotter/spring-boot-rabbit-retry/README.md

 2. Login with guest/guest.
 3. Open **Queues** tab.
 4. Click on **parking-lot.exchange.queue**.
-5. And there you can click **Get messages** to check message content/
+5. And there you can click **Get messages** to check message content.